2024–present Serbian anti-corruption protests: Autokomanda blockade

 During the protests in New Belgrade, a black Citroën ran over two students and seriously injured them.
-Afterwards, the protesters surrounded the vehicle and demolished it.
-The driver, a young female, was arrested by undercover police.
+Afterwards, the protesters surrounded the vehicle and destroyed it.
+The driver, a young woman, was arrested by undercover police.
 Students announced that they will organize a day-long blockade of the Autokomanda intersection in downtown Belgrade on 27 January.
 The Ministry of Education called on schools to reduce the January salaries for those education workers who are on strike.

 In the morning hours of 25 January, over 650 bikers from different biker clubs gathered in Belgrade, donated food to students blocking the Faculty of Dramatic Arts, and afterwards proceeded downtown, in support of the student who was overrun.
 Their protest began with 15 minutes of silence, honoring the victims of the canopy collapse.
 Farmers from towns and villages around Novi Sad formed columns and moved towards the city with their tractors.
 Their proclaimed goal was to park the tractors in front of protesting students, thereby shielding them from possible attacks.
 Near Rumenka, the farmers were blocked by a unit of Gendarmery with riot gear, prohibiting them from moving further.
 Students from Novi Sad came to assist the farmers and the unit was eventually forced to pull back.
 Around 30 tractors reached the campus in Novi Sad.
 Citizens also protested in Mladenovac, Pirot, Prijepolje, Smederevo, Svrljig, Vršac and Zrenjanin.

 On the morning of 26 January, farmers from Banatsko Novo Selo moved towards Belgrade with their tractors.
 Their aim was to supply food for students blocking the Belgrade Agronomic Faculty and to leave at least 10 tractors there as a shield against possible attacks.
 The farmers reached the faculty in the afternoon.

 On 26 January, bikers organized a protest in Kragujevac, commemorating the victims with 15 minutes of silence.
 Citizens also protested in Niš, Subotica, Varvarin and Zaječar.

 On the morning of 27 January, students, bikers and farmers on tractors blocked the Autokomanda intersection in downtown Belgrade.
 The blockade began with 15 minutes of silence and was scheduled to last for 24 hours.
 Tens of thousands attended the blockade; students played volleyball and boardgames, and made barbecue.
 Early the next day, the students cleaned up the intersection.
 At the same time, citizens protested in Prokuplje and Kuršumlija.
-Civil engineers announced they will protest on 29 January, supporting the students and asking the Ministry of Construction to amend the Law on Planning and Construction and appoint experts to key positions in the relevant institutions.
+Civil engineers announced that they would protest on 29 January.
+They also asked the Ministry of Construction to amend the Law on Planning and Construction and appoint experts to key positions in the relevant institutions.